-Want to know what’s not to be missed at Mickey’s Not So Scary Halloween Party in 2019?
+Want to know what’s not to be missed at Mickey’s Not So Scary Halloween Party?
 Read on for nine must-do experiences from character meet and greets to unlimited trick or treating for kids and adults!
 And tons of insider tips to make sure you make the most of your one night party!

 I was provided with complimentary tickets to Mickey’s Not So Scary Halloween Party in exchange for this post.
 All ideas, opinions, and photos are 100% honest and my own.

 Mickey’s Not So Scary Halloween Party has been cancelled for 2020 due to the ongoing coronavirus situation.
 You can read more here.